Spain’s ‘indignant’ rally at parliament

 The protesters had set up a camp in Madrid’s Puerta del Sol square, which was dismantled on June 12 although the group said that did not signal the end of their movement.

-An estimated 200,000 people took to the streets on Sunday to vent their anger, targeting in particular a European Union pact to implement greater austerity.
+An estimated 200,000 people took to the streets on Sunday to vent their anger, targetting in particular a European Union pact to implement greater austerity.